-Microsoft and KPMG strengthened their partnership by signing a 5-year agreement that will accelerate the global professional services firm’s digital transformation strategy.
+Microsoft and KPMG strengthened their partnership by signing a 5-year agreement.
+The new agreement will accelerate the global professional services firm’s digital transformation strategy.

 According to a Microsoft News Center report, KPMG expects to spend $5-billion on boosting its digital strategy.

-With the new digital innovations on Microsoft Cloud, KPMG is planning to help all of its clients benefit from more accurate decision-making capabilities, increased productivity and leading compliance and security standards.
+Using the new digital innovations on Microsoft Cloud, KPMG is planning to help its clients benefit from more accurate decision-making capabilities.
+This will also increase productivity, leading compliance and security standards.

 With this agreement KPMG is seeking to combine industry expertise and advanced cloud-based technology.
 A good example is how KPMP in the United States is partnering with Microsoft to use Azure in the healthcare and life-sciences industries.
 The collaboration is helping organizations within these industries to make the most out of their clinical, operational and financial performance.

 KPMG will create a set of cloud-based capabilities ranging from hosting infrastructure based on Microsoft Azure to more than 50 advanced solutions.
 KPMG will further empower its global workforce of over 207,000 employees across 153 countries.
 This will help its clients through increased collaboration, improved productivity and data-driven insights.

 Microsoft Azure is a cloud computing service operated for application management via data centers.
 It provides software as a service (SaaS), platform as a service (PaaS) and infrastructure as a service (IaaS) and supports many different programming languages, tools, and frameworks, including both Microsoft-specific and third-party software and systems.